MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 ms.author: raynew
 ---

-# Contoso migration: Refactor an on-premises app to an Azure Web App and Azure SQL database
+# Application migration examples: Refactor an on-premises app to an Azure Web App and Azure SQL database

 This article demonstrates how Contoso refactors their SmartHotel360 app in Azure.
 They migrate the app frontend VM to an Azure Web App, and the app database to an Azure SQL database.